 History: Cherry Grove

 In 1938, the worst recorded hurricane to hit the Northeastern United States leveled nearly all of the homes in Cherry Grove.
 The community rebuilt, and in the 1940s, celebrated LGBTQ writers such as Patricia Highsmith, Tennessee Williams, Carson McCullers, W.H.
-Auden and Truman Capote became regular visitors.
-Natalia Danesi Murray, the lover of New Yorker writer Janet Flanner, is credited with being the one of the first — if not the first — Gay people to summer in the Grove (the two met there in 1940).
+Auden, and Truman Capote were regular visitors.
+Natalia Danesi Murray, the lover of New Yorker writer Janet Flanner, is credited with being the one of the first Gay people to summer in the Grove (the two met there in 1940).
 By the late 1940s, the Grove had acquired a local reputation as a haven for “deviants,” as a local Long Island newspaper labeled them.
 But Gay visitors remained, bought homes, and many of the Straight residents left.
 Those who did stay accommodated themselves to what they described as their “sophisticated” neighbors.

 As the population of Gay men increased, the wooded area between Cherry Grove and the Pines became a zone in which men had sex with men.
 Known as the Meat Rack, it features an ecosystem that includes wave-beaten sandy shore, beach grass, and low brush to the south, a forest of thin trees in the middle, and salt marsh to the north facing Great South Bay.
 The area is most famous as a 24-hour cruising (looking for sex) site, as men meet on the Meat Rack’s beach or on the many footpaths leading from one community to the other that criss-cross the small forest.
 Legend has it that a portion of the Meat Rack was at one time called the “Donut Rack,” and was frequented by women cruising women.